Dual Universe: Gameplay

-Background
+Plot

 The backstory of the game begins in the year 2027, with the discovery of a neutron star on a collision course for Earth's Solar System.

 Human civilization has 498 years to develop a plan to leave Earth and find new planets to inhabit, and after centuries of research and development, several Arkships (extremely large and resilient space-faring vehicles) were built to carry millions of passengers in cryosleep to the farthest reaches of the Milky Way Galaxy.

 During the year 2510 the first Arkships began to flee the Earth heading towards different areas of the galaxy.
 As the Arkships traveled on their way to their final destinations, the neutron star discovered in the year 2027 destroyed Earth's solar system and all the planets within.

 In the year 12477 one of the Arkships, the Novark, arrives on the earth-like planet Alioth, planting itself firmly into the ground.
 It is from this Arkship that all players will enter the game for the first time.

-Gameplay and features

-The game takes place in a "single continuous, undivided universe" and is played in first person.
-It is built on the so-called "CSSC" (Continuous Single-Shard Cluster) technology, through which all players interact in a single world.
-This entails no separate servers, loading screens or instances, such as with other MMOs.
-It utilizes the Unigine 2 64-bit rendering engine.

-Dual Universe offers the potential of virtually unlimited procedurally generated planets, provided by Novaquark's in-house engine.

-The game world has been described as being designed to be a "wide-open, fully-moddable experience" to be shared by all its players in a simultaneous manner.
-There will reportedly be no NPC characters or AI creatures so it will be up to PVP to supply the action for players.
-As a sandbox game, players are able to alter the game world in physical, political and economical aspects.
-They are able to build ships, houses, space stations as well as cities in a free-form manner.
-At the same time, they can opt to cooperate in the development of political systems and economies, as well as wage war (e.g. to steal resources by force) and thus alter the balance of power.
-According to Jean-Christophe Baillie: "We don't create the content; players do."

-Central to the game is the ability to remove (or add) matter to the landscape to harvest raw mineral resources, which in turn must be refined for use in various crafting recipes.
-The ability to modify the game world is built around the basis of 25 cm voxels, providing it its sandbox nature from a physical point of view.
-Players may also craft and manipulate anything in its world, from small objects such as weapons to cities and comparably large structures.
-Players may also construct space stations.